HomeLearningOpenClaw Autonomous Agents

 Use Case 2: Inventory & Supplier Alerts

-When DataWeBot detects that a trending category is suddenly out of stock across competitor stores:
+When DataWeBot's inventory and stock monitoring detects that a trending category is suddenly out of stock across competitor stores:

 • • OpenClaw recognizes the market gap